Ahmadmansoor/AdvancedScript/README.md

  - note : if you set line number to 0 that mean step to next line.
  - note : in new version we can use ads lib like some commands which return true or false like ( ads.isInArray  , ads.isAddrBelongSection  ) WILL explain later
+ - note : when use ads lib parameter type will be ignored so u set it as str.
  - in parameter 1 :we can make any compare with variables ( >  <  =  != )  (?) just for string compare and should use
  	one of the comapre string which is :
 	strb : if string begin with